As if palo azul wasn't already unique enough...it's also alkaline!

 While the question of whether alkaline is better than acidic is controversial, many studies have found beneficial properties of alkaline drinks including: Better hydration, more essential minerals, and they don't erode teeth.

 A 2007 study did an extensive 77 page analysis on palo azul and found that it has a small amount of potassium, which is an electrolyte that makes palo azul slightly alkaline.
 Therefore, the researchers found that palo azul "decreases the acidity of urine."

-A 2006 book about botanical medicine also mentions that palo azul tea has an alkalinizing effect in the body which allows it to dissolve acidic precipitants (kidney stones) and alleviate urinary tract pain.
+A 2006 book about botanical medicine also mentions that palo azul tea has an "alkalinizing nature" allows it to dissolve acidic precipitants.

 If it's prepared with water that is too acidic, palo azul's slight alkalinizing effect may not be enough to make the water alkaline.
 However, when palo azul tea is prepared with alkaline water (pH 7+), it will stay alkaline.
 On the other hand, if you prepared black tea with alkaline water, it wouldn't stay alkaline because black tea has a pH of around 5-6 and it will release acidic components that decrease the pH of the solution.

 Basically (no pun intended 😉), it means having a pH higher than 7.
 The human blood has a pH of 7.4, so this is why proponents of the alkaline diet believe that consuming drinks and foods closer to that pH might be beneficial.
 For reference, here’s a pH scale: